Biodiversity Planning and Mainstreaming: Overview

 The Biodiversity Planning Programme uses the principles of systematic biodiversity planning, also known as systematic conservation planning, to identify national and regional priority areas for biodiversity conservation.
 More information on systematic biodiversity planning projects in South Africa, visit the BGIS website.

 The Biodiversity Planning Programme has been involved in the analysis and identification of the national list of threatened terrestrial ecosystems; identification of geographic focus areas for the National Protected Area Expansion Strategy; provided support to provinces developing provincial spatial biodiversity plans; and contributed to the development of the National Spatial Biodiversity Assessment (NSBA) 2004 and the National Biodiveristy Assessment (NBA) 2012.

 The Biodiversity Planning Forum is an annual Forum, established in 2004, providing an opportunity for individuals, agencies and departments involved in spatial biodiversity planning to share and synthesise valuable lessons from biodiversity planning projects across South Africa.
 The Forum is intended primarily for those involved in the technical aspects of biodiversity planning and the production of biodiversity planning products.
 This includes people from conservation agencies, provincial environmental and conservation departments, conservation NGOs, universities and research institutes (national and international), and bioregional programmes, as well as independent biodiversity planning consultants.
 The core focus of the Forum is on systematic biodiversity planning, with a key theme being ‘planning for implementation’ or planning that lays the basis for implementation of the planning outputs.

 Each year the Forum is held in a different province and co-hosted by SANBI and the relevant provincial conservation authority and/or agency.
-The Forum has grown in size since its inception in 2004, evidence of which is provided in the pictures below.

 2008 Biodiversity Planning Forum